2021 Jersey dispute: 6 May protest

 A member of the Jersey Militia reenactment group was seen at Elizabeth Castle firing a musket towards the French boats.
 A French fishing boat was filmed appearing to ram one of the only Jersey boats in the vicinity of the protest – a speedboat driven by a local entrepreneur who is alleged to have taunted the Frenchmen.
 Jersey's harbourmaster later investigated the altercation, but no charges were brought.

 At 11:40 am, two hours of discussions began in Saint Helier Harbour.
 In order to respect COVID-19 social distancing rules, Jersey officials aboard Jersey's fisheries protection vessel the Norman Le Brocq came alongside the Normandy Trader which had representatives of the French fishermen aboard.
 The lead representative from Jersey was its Assistant Minister for The Environment Deputy Guida — a fluent French speaker.
 Senator Gorst said the talks were positive, however a spokesman for Normandy fishermen said the talks put them "deeper into deadlock", and warned that retaliatory measures would be taken if this did not get resolved.

 The protest ended at around 2 pm.
 Boris Johnson said the Royal Navy vessels would remain in place, but both ships left the area that evening.
 The protest was front-page news on most UK national newspapers whereas there was minimal coverage in France.

-On 19 May, the French trawler Alizé 3 was intercepted illegally fishing in restricted bream breading grounds.
+On 19 May, the French trawler Alizé 3 was intercepted illegally fishing in restricted bream breeding grounds.
 The trawler had been told by French authorities that French fishermen were allowed to fish wherever they wanted, despite the risk of breaking Jersey law.
 In August, another French trawler was accused of illegally fishing 1.2 tonnes of protected bluefin tuna in Jersey's territorial waters.